Latest advice and support straight to your inbox SIGN UP

 These networks are usually informal and unstructured.
 They are also less likely to have a purpose linked directly to financial gain or competitive advantage for the members.

 These are geographically defined groups of companies, educational institutions, local councils and economic development agencies connected by linkages across sectors.
-They can make up business clusters which share a common regional location, where 'region' is defined as:
+They can make up business clusters that share a common regional location, where 'region' is defined as:

 Regional networks often bring benefits to businesses but this is not always their sole purpose.
 They are often motivated by broader goals of regional and national economic development.
 Find Northern Ireland business networks.